engr-krooozy/gcp-data-engineering-workshop/README.md

 *   How to build a modern, event-driven data pipeline from scratch.
 *   How to use **Cloud Scheduler** to trigger a pipeline on a recurring schedule.
 *   How to write a Python **Cloud Function** to ingest live financial data using an external API.
+*   How to integrate **Gemini 3.0 Pro** AI model for real-time technical analysis and trend scoring.
 *   How to use **Pub/Sub** as a scalable, durable message bus.
 *   How to build and deploy a streaming **Dataflow** pipeline that uses advanced features like **windowing** and **stateful processing**.
 *   How to calculate real-time **technical indicators** (e.g., Simple Moving Average).
 *   How to perform **anomaly detection** on a live data stream.
+*   How to enrich stock data with **AI-powered insights** including chart patterns and support/resistance levels.
 *   How to store and query the final structured results in **BigQuery**.

 ### Our Fintech Architecture